 At the Feast of Trumpets, the shofar ram’s horn was blown 100 times; this is what Paul was referring to.
 The Rapture takes place at the last trumpet of the Feast of Trumpets.

-Since Christ will judge the world at his return, this is when the books are opened and the judging begins, but the sentence is not carried out until the Day of Atonement 10 days later.
-This entire period, beginning with the Feast of Trumpets, must be what the Bible refers to as the Day of the Lord, not just the final day, and certainly not 7 years long.
-Incorrect teachers claim the entire GT (which is not 7 years) is the Day of the Lord, but this does NOT fit with the feasts.
+Since Christ will judge the world at his return, this is when the books are opened and the judging begins; but the sentence is not carried out until the Day of Atonement 10 days later.
+This entire period, beginning with the Feast of Trumpets, must be what the Bible refers to as the Day of the Lord, not just the final day, and is certainly not 7 years long.
+Incorrect teachers claim the entire GT (which is supposed to be 7 years) is the Day of the Lord, but this does NOT fit with the feasts.

 During the 12 days between the start of the Feast of Trumpets and the Day of Atonement, they engaged in prayer, introspection, repentance, and sought forgiveness from people they had wronged, which is similar to the New Testament admonition, “If we would judge ourselves, we would not be judged.”
 (1 Cor.
 11:31).

 The Feast of Trumpets is the first of the fall feasts and takes place at the end of the harvest season.
 Likewise, the Rapture takes place at the end of the Gospel Age, and before the final harvest which symbolizes the Wrath of God upon the world when much of the world’s population will die, or be harvested.

 A significant tradition related to the Feast of Trumpets says the resurrection of the dead will take place at this feast, which is why many Jewish gravestones are “often engraved with a shofar” (Howard, The Feasts of the Lord, page 114).